phantie/wsite/docs/prod-installation.md

-Installation when database and live on the same server
+Installation when app and database live on the same server

 - SSH
 ```